byron-the-bulb/byron-the-bulb.github.io/_posts/2025-09-21-ACT-performance.markdown

 The test then generates 5 synthetic signals that simulate EEG frequencies and a level of noise is added.
 Each signal is then transformed using an order of 10, providing a good footprint for profiling performance.

+The profiler warms up the pipeline by executing a single search that is not included in the results.

 The following table shows the profiling results for the different versions of ACT on the two systems.

 - **Mac** : Apple MacBook Pro M1 Max 32GB running MacOS 14.6